 While companies value older workers for their experience and knowledge gained over several decades, it also provides you an opportunity to learn and try out new career paths you have always admired but never had the time to try out.

 The list of jobs for seniors above is just a small list of what’s available out there, but it is a great starter list.
-Most of the jobs are usually available either on a part-time or full-time basis.
+Most of the jobs are usually available on a part-time basis.

 And by the way, don’t think you are too old to learn new tricks – you’ll be surprised you still have so much to offer.